Can I Play Flash on iPad? Yes!

 All of the listed solutions work fine, though they’re not always as fast and simple as most of us would like.
 When it comes to sharing your content with as many people as possible, you probably want a reliable and hassle-free viewing process that doesn’t require any extra effort from viewers.
 One of the best alternatives to Flash is the new HTML5 format, which is fully supported on iPads, iPhones and other mobile devices, including Android and tablets, as well as desktops and laptops.

-Using only PowerPoint and iSpring Pro, you can create interactive HTML5 content of any type: promo presentations, e-Learning courses, slideshows, video lectures, online advertising, training games.
-And they are guaranteed to play smoothly on any web-browsing device.Learn More about iSpring Pro
+Using only PowerPoint and iSpring Converter Pro, you can create interactive HTML5 content of any type: promo presentations, e-Learning courses, slideshows, video lectures, online advertising, training materials for any discipline, and even games!
+And they are guaranteed to play smoothly on any web-browsing device.Learn More about iSpring Converter Pro

 Flash web browser for iPad

 Our highly skilled engineers have tested several Flash web browsers for iPad to see how these applications handle sample Flash presentations created with iSpring.
-The sample included video and audio narrations and complex interactive items: hyperlinks, player navigation buttons, triggers and quizzes.
-We also paid attention to the support of the drag-and-drop feature.
-This feature is required for quiz drag-and-drop questions and 3D Book interactivity.
+The samples included video and audio narrations and complex interactive items: hyperlinks, player navigation buttons, triggers and quizzes.
+We also paid attention to the support of the drag-and-drop feature, which is required for quiz drag-and-drop questions and 3D Book interactivity.
 The browsers are ranked according to their overall usability and functionality:

 The playback of large video and audio files can be rather slow.
 English is the only supported language for type-in questions.